Sports Coach Logo Sports Coach Training Principles Fitness Components

 Ditch the Long Runs for Short Sprints

-Running is excellent for physical fitness.
-That is why it forms part of the fitness regimes for most sports.
-But Table Tennis requires fast responses that use our fast-twitch muscle fibres, while general running uses our slow-twitch muscle fibres to push us forward.
-So, while a two-kilometre run is good for our cardiovascular system, it is not exercising the twitch muscles that we use when playing Table Tennis.
+Running is excellent for physical fitness, which is why it forms part of the fitness regimes for most sports.
+However, table Tennis requires fast responses that use our fast-twitch muscle fibres, while general running uses our slow-twitch muscle fibres to push us forward.
+So, while a two-kilometre run is good for our cardiovascular system, it does not exercise the twitch muscles that we use when playing Table Tennis.

-A better way to get the best of both is to switch to short sprints of between 10 to 50 meters, with short recovery periods in between.
-This both boosts cardiovascular fitness and works our fast-twitch muscle fibres, improving response times in Table Tennis.
+A better way to get the best of both is to switch to short sprints of 10 to 50 meters, with brief recovery periods in between.
+It both boosts cardiovascular fitness and works our fast-twitch muscle fibres, improving response times in Table Tennis.

-Most conditioning training exercises should be done quickly for the same reason.
+For the same reason, most conditioning training exercises should be done quickly.
 Add speed to press-ups, sit-ups, lunges, and squats.
-This should work the right kind of muscle fibres and develop explosive speed and power.
+It should work the right muscle fibres and develop explosive speed and power.

 Move Side to Side, Not Front to Back

 There is a saying that 'you play how you train'.
 Muscle memory builds up surprisingly quickly, and what you do during training will show up in your games.
-This is why it is always important to train with both the proper technique and intensity because if your muscles get used to the lazy technique and low intensity, this will find its way into your game.
+This is why it is always important to train with both the proper technique and intensity.
+If your muscles get used to lazy technique and low intensity, this will find its way into your game.

-This also means that when training away from the table, it is a good idea to train the types of movements that you will use in your game, to commit these to muscle memory.
+This also means that when training away from the table, it is a good idea to train the types of movements you will use in your game and commit these to muscle memory.
 In Table Tennis, we mostly move from side to side, rather than front to back, to hit the ball.
-This means that in physical training, we should do as much lateral movement as possible, and replace forward-backward motions with side-to-side motions.
+In physical training, we should do as much lateral movement as possible and replace forward-backwards motions with side-to-side motions.

-For example, lateral jumping not only improves leg strength, explosive power, stability, and balance but helps build coordination and muscle memory for effective side-to-side motion behind the table.
+For example, lateral jumping improves leg strength, explosive power, stability, and balance and helps build coordination and muscle memory for effective side-to-side motion behind the table.

 Focus on Arm Speed

-Lots of exercises that we do for fitness involve working the legs, such as running and jumping.
-This is great for improving the dynamic power and agility that is essential for Table Tennis.
-However, one of the most critical elements of Table Tennis is arm speed – fast acceleration of the shoulder, elbow, and wrist - so it is essential to incorporate training for this into any fitness regime.
+Lots of fitness exercises involve working the legs, such as running and jumping.
+This is great for improving the dynamic power and agility that are essential for Table Tennis.
+However, one of the most critical elements of Table Tennis is arm speed—fast acceleration of the shoulder, elbow, and wrist—so it is essential to incorporate training for this into any fitness regime.

-One great way to work on arm speed is to train with a weighted bat.
-This works the specific muscles that you use during the game, and you will quickly find yourself being able to complete your movements more rapidly with a regular weighted bat.
+Training with a weighted bat is a great way to work on arm speed.
+It works the specific muscles you use during the game, and you will quickly find yourself able to complete your movements more rapidly with a regular weighted bat.

-But weight training that focuses on the shoulder, arm, and wrist muscles is also a great way to improve your power and speed.
-It is possible to use quite heavyweights to work these muscles, moving quickly in the positive phase of the exercise, and using slow controlled movements in the returning phase of the movement.
+However, weight training focusing on the shoulder, arm, and wrist muscles is also a great way to improve your power and speed.
+You can use quite heavyweights to work these muscles, moving quickly in the positive phase of the exercise and using slow, controlled movements in the returning phase.

 Work on Anticipation and Reaction

-One of the essential elements of Table Tennis is being able to anticipate the actions of your opponent and respond quickly to anything that they do.
-There are ways that you can incorporate this type of skill into fitness training, allowing you to both build physical fitness and game skills at the same time.
+One of the essential elements of Table Tennis is being able to anticipate your opponent's actions and respond quickly to anything that they do.
+There are ways to incorporate this type of skill into fitness training, allowing you to build physical fitness and game skills at the same time.

 One way is to do mirror training, with a leader stringing together combinations of three or so movements, such as lunges and jumps, and the follower trying to mirror them as quickly as possible.
-Another way to achieve this is to give each exercise, a specific hand signal, and have a trainer use the hand signals to indicate which exercise to be done.
-This is ideal for group training.
+Another way to achieve this is to give each exercise a specific hand signal and have a trainer use the hand signals to indicate which exercise to do.
+It is ideal for group training.

 Final Words

-Just playing Table Tennis will quickly improve your physical fitness, but if you want to improve your Table Tennis quickly, some 'off-court' fitness training can make a big difference.
-While any fitness training is good, doing the kind of fitness training that also supports the specific skills and muscle actions that you need for Table Tennis will accelerate your progress significantly.
+Playing table tennis will quickly improve your physical fitness, but some 'off-court' fitness training can make a big difference if you want to improve your table tennis skills.
+While any fitness training is good, doing the kind of fitness training that supports the specific abilities and muscle actions you need for Table Tennis will accelerate your progress significantly.

 Page Reference